Radio advertisement: Efficacy

-More than eight out of ten Americans feel listening to commercials in exchange for free radio is a "fair deal".
-Furthermore, broadcast radio advertising often offers the advantage of being localized and inexpensive in comparison with other mediums such as television.
-Thus, radio advertising can be an effective, low-cost medium through which a business can reach their target consumer.
-Studies show that radio ads create emotional reactions in listeners.
-In turn, consumers perceive the ads as more relevant to them personally, which can lead to increased market awareness and sales for businesses running ad schedules.
-Twenty-five percent of listeners say they're more interested in a product or business when they hear about it on their preferred station.
+More than eight out of ten Americans consider listening to commercials in exchange for free radio to be a "fair deal."
+Broadcast radio advertising also offers the advantage of being localized and relatively inexpensive compared with other media, such as television.
+As a result, radio advertising can serve as an effective, lower-cost medium through which businesses can reach their target consumers.

+Research indicates that radio advertisements can evoke emotional responses in listeners.
+In turn, listeners may perceive the ads as personally relevant, which can increase market awareness and potentially improve sales for advertisers.
+Approximately 25 percent of listeners report greater interest in a product or business after hearing about it on their preferred station.

-Local DJs create a personal relationship with their listening audience, and that audience is more likely to trust what they say and respond to their message.
-Live endorsements are growing in popularity, as advertisers seek new means to reach consumers and cut through the surrounding clutter.
-Studies show that live reads have recall and response rates higher than the typical recorded spot.
-Perhaps because of the relationship listeners develop with their favorite station, twenty-six percent of listeners are more interested in a product or business when a DJ endorses it.
-As more advertisers turn to live endorsements, heavy demand is placed on DJs to announce them.
-And, as the number of available DJs shrinks, those that are left are often inundated with requests to do endorsements.
+Local DJs often establish personal rapport with their audiences, which can contribute to listener trust and engagement with promotional messages.
+Live endorsements have grown in popularity as advertisers seek new ways to reach consumers and differentiate their messages.
+Studies show that live reads have higher recall and response rates than typical recorded spots.
+Around 26 percent of listeners report increased interest in a product or business when it is endorsed by a DJ.

+As more advertisers turn to live endorsements, demand for DJ-read commercials continues to grow.
+However, with fewer DJs available at many stations, those who remain often receive a high volume of endorsement requests.